diymoica/DmDose/ROADMAP.md

 ### 🔜 v1.0.0 — First stable release

-- Hardware safety timeout (ESP32 globals, configured via tutorial)
-- HA watchdog (soft + hard levels)
-- Responsive single-file dashboard (desktop + mobile merged)
-- Interactive setup tutorial (7 steps)
-- Complete real-world validation (48h continuous run)
+- Complete real-world validation (48h continuous run) ✅ in progress
+- Fix : overdosing when changing pump mode mid-day
-- Final documentation
+- Final documentation and GitHub release

 ---

-### 🔮 v1.1.0 — Planned
+### 🔜 v1.1.0 — Safety first

+- **Hardware safety timeout** — ESP32 cuts the pump automatically after a configurable max duration, preventing flooding in case of HA crash or automation failure
+- **HA watchdog (soft + hard)** — soft level : pump OFF + warning notification / hard level : all pumps OFF + urgent notification
+- **Physical manual dose button** — a hardware button on the ESP32 triggers a manual dose exactly like the dashboard button, with HA confirmation and stats update.
+Works even if the dashboard is unreachable.

+---

+### 🔜 v1.2.0 — Precision and coherence

-#### Recalculate remaining doses on config change
-When a pump's schedule is changed mid-day, the system currently ignores doses already delivered and creates a full new plan — causing overdosing.
+- **Recalculate remaining doses on config change** — when a pump's schedule is changed mid-day, the system currently ignores doses already delivered and creates a full new plan, causing overdosing.
+Fix : read daily counter and spread only remaining doses across the remaining window.

-Fix : on any config change, read `counter.rd_pX_daily_count`, calculate remaining doses = new frequency - already delivered, and spread only what's left across the remaining window.
-If already at or above the new frequency → block until midnight with a warning.

-**Complexity : medium (2–3h).
-Workaround until then : avoid changing pump mode mid-day.**

-#### Precision improvement — sub-second dose duration
-Dose durations are currently calculated as integers (whole seconds).
-Fix : use float durations (0.1s resolution) for 10× better precision on small doses.
+- **Sub-second dose precision** — dose durations currently rounded to whole seconds.
+Fix : float durations (0.1s resolution) for 10× better precision on small doses.

-#### Configurable volume limits (tank / remaining / alert threshold)
-Prevent the user from setting a remaining volume or alert threshold above the tank capacity.
-Fix : dynamically update the `max` of `input_number` entities when tank volume changes.
+- **Volume coherence** — prevent setting remaining volume or alert threshold above tank capacity.
+Fix : dynamically cap `input_number` max when tank volume changes.

+---

+### 🔜 v1.3.0 — User experience

+- **Responsive single-file dashboard** — desktop + mobile merged into one adaptive file
+- **Interactive setup tutorial** — 7-step guided onboarding (notifications, calibration, safety, dosing config, compatibility, simulation, production)

+---

+### 🔮 Future versions

 #### Emergency Bluetooth mode
 When WiFi is unavailable, the ESP32 can be controlled via Bluetooth as an emergency fallback.
 Minimal interface : trigger a manual dose per pump.
 No stats, no schedule — just keep the tank alive.
-Requires a lightweight BLE interface or companion app.

 #### ESP32 offline fallback
-When Home Assistant is unreachable, the ESP32 continues dosing independently using a local schedule stored directly in ESPHome.
+When Home Assistant is unreachable, the ESP32 continues dosing independently using a local schedule stored in ESPHome.
 Statistics are synchronized when HA reconnects.

-Requires an external RTC module (DS3231 recommended, ~2-5€) for accurate timekeeping without WiFi.
+Requires an external RTC module for accurate timekeeping without WiFi.

 #### Modular pump expansion
 Support for more than 4 pumps via additional ESP32 modules (`reefdose_2`, `reefdose_3`...).